Tutorca/Tutorca-Website.github.io/README.md

  - A database where login details are stored
  - A database where booking information is stored (dictionaries?)
  - A python script to interpret the data and assign mentors to mentees.

+Website mostly created from a wix template so credit there.